openstack-archive/solar/resources/nova_puppet/README.md

-# Cinder resource for puppet handler
+# Nova resource for puppet handler

 Controlls a live cycle of the nova entities, like the main puppet class, auth, DB, AMQP, packages,